srobo/kitbook/reception.md

 of the public should be allowed into the building if they sign a media consent form.

+After the initial influx of people, the 'crimper' and 'teamleader-desk' roles will be absorbed by the receptionist.

 [0] Training on how to use this software will be given on the morning by jmorse.